mcschweiger/bnp-step/README.md

 ## Acknowledgments

-This updated version was developed by Max Schweiger, based on his work with A. Rojewski and S. Presse, with significant contributions from members of Garcia Lab at Berkley as well as GitHub Copilot.
+This updated version was developed by Max Schweiger, based on his work with A. Rojewski and S. Presse, with significant contributions from members of Garcia Lab at Berkley as well as GitHub Copilot and ChatGPT.
 We thank all contributors for their efforts in improving BNP-Step.